Friday, August 27, 2010

 In the opening pages of the novel, U.S. News and World Report is quoted as saying, "The Lovely Bones is a story you'll want to pretend was written for yourself alone."

 I hope each of us can come to believe that it was written for all of humanity.
 But I must say it does speak to me on a very personal level.
 I was 14 in 1973; the same age as Susie.
-When I was 15, a boy named Daniel Stoner, who I had a crush on, committed suicide.
+When I was 15, a boy named Daniel Stoner, who I had known my entire life, committed suicide.
 Like Ray in the movie, Dan was a senior in high school.
 He'd asked me if I would go on a date the day before he killed himself.
 I never gave him an answer.
 After he died, when the snow started falling in the winter I used to think that he was freezing in his grave because they’d buried him without a coat.

 One emotionally spent night, Daniel Stoner visited me—in a dream that wasn’t a dream.
 Seeing him changed everything.
 It was like he opened a door to a whole new way of viewing death...that completely altered my perception of life.